Table of Contents

-Winter is actually the best time you could come to Lapland!
-Most of the traditional Lappish activities involve snow, so you’ll need to come from December till April to experience the real thing!
+Winter is actually the best time of year you could come to Lapland.
+Most of the traditional Lappish activities involve snow, so you’ll need to come from December till early April to experience the real thing.

 2. Northern Lights

 The magic Aurora Borealis can be sometimes spotted on the sky even if you’re not trying.
 Given that it’s a rare sight and even most Finns have never seen one in their life, you might want to help your luck and get a tour that specializes in chasing Northern Lights.

 They usually know the best spots for spotting it where the sky stays clear and can guarantee up to 70% chance!

 I recommend more Finnish Lapland tours below when listing the main places to visit in Lapland.

 3. Husky safari